-- 1. Put the mouse focus on a window such as Note Pad (Windows®) or an equivalent. - 2.
-Press Left-Control and Num Lock simultaneously.
-The CIM setup menu will appear in the active window. - 3.
+- 1. Put the mouse focus on a window such as Note Pad (Windows® operating system) or an equivalent. - 2.
+Select Set CIM Keyboard/Mouse options.
+This is the equivalent of sending the Left-Control and Num Lock to the target.
+The CIM setup menu options are then displayed. - 3.
 Set the language and mouse settings. - 4.
 Exit the menu to return to normal CIM functionality.